bradvin/wordpress-gallery-interceptor/README.md

 A simple plugin utilizing the new filters I propose to be added to the gallery_shortcode function in core

-## Proposed Patch==
+## Proposed Patch
-My proposed changes to the gallery_shortcode function include the following:
+My proposed changes (included in [media.php.patch](https://github.com/bradvin/wordpress-gallery-interceptor/blob/master/media.php.patch)) to the gallery_shortcode function include the following:

 ### Class Shortcode Attribute